mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/managing/index.md

 1. The Scheduler process will be restarted with the new configuration and will validate any detected changes.
 1. If the detected changes pass validation, the relaunched Scheduler will deploy the changes by sequentially relaunching affected tasks as described above.

-To see a full listing of available options, run `dcos package describe --config _PKGNAME_` in the CLI, or browse the DC/OS _SERVICENAME_ Service install dialog in the DC/OS Dashboard.
+To see a full listing of available options, run `dcos package describe --config percona-mongo` in the CLI, or browse the DC/OS percona-mongo Service install dialog in the DC/OS Dashboard.

 <a name="adding-a-node"></a>
 ### Adding a Node